BINAH25/simple-app_with_socket_library/README.md

     ```bash
         python3 server.py

 The server will start listening on 127.0.0.1 (localhost) and port 12345.
 It will wait for a client to connect.

-## Running the lient
+## Running the Client
 1. Open a terminal/command prompt.
 2. Navigate to the directory where the client.py script is located.
 3. Run the client script: